×

 Expats, digital nomads and retirees living in Japan responded:

 "Expats and digital nomads often appreciate the culture and politeness of Japan, as well as the efficient public transportation system.
 They also enjoy the variety of food options, from traditional Japanese cuisine to international dishes.
 On the other hand, some expats and digital nomads find the language barrier and cultural differences to be challenging.
-Additionally, the cost of living in Japan can be quite high, making it difficult for some to afford," remarked one expat in Japan.
+Additionally, the cost of living in Japan can be quite high, making it difficult for some to afford," said one expat in Japan.

 What do expats in Japan appreciate most about the local culture?

 "I really enjoyed the little things like the design of different packaging of different snacks I'd never seen before.
 I liked watching the way people interacted with each other.
 I liked the new sounds I heard on the new trains I rode.
 I liked how it was more socially acceptable to binge drink.
 It might not be a good thing, but it's pretty hilarious sometimes.
-I appreciated how quiet the streets could be late at night in such a huge city," said one person in Tokyo.
+I appreciated how quiet the streets could be late at night in such a huge city," remarked one in Tokyo.

 View More Answers